 Author's Sidebar #1: I created this web page (along with the Clinical Studies web page and several other web pages) for those of you who love science and like to do in-depth research, because you want to understand the science behind how diabetes really works in the human body.

-You knew that by understanding the science behind diabetes that you would be able to better evaluate any diabetes program or book (including mine) and quickly assess whether this diabetes program had the potential to actually work.
+You know that by understanding the science behind diabetes that you would be able to better evaluate any diabetes program or book (including mine) and quickly assess whether this diabetes program had the potential to actually work.

 And, because there are literally thousands of diabetes websites and books on the Internet, you knew that by understanding the science and/or the research, that you could more easily identify the charlatans and be able to recognize a diabetes scam.
 You would be able to tell whether the authors or website promoters were authentic or just using junk science along with certain marketing buzz words to get people to buy their book, ebook or DVD.